 Seafood is an aphrodisiac and the clean lines, attentive service and perhaps the most stunning view in Milwaukee only enhance the effect.

 S91 W27850 National Ave., Mukwonago, (262) 363-5191

-Heaven City is a bit of a drive but it's well worth it.
+Heaven City is a bit of a drive, but it's well worth it.
 Known as the restaurant with the live tree in the center, booths are private and cozy in this registered Wisconsin Historical Site restaurant.
 The menu ranges from fine dining to tapas to a high-end Friday fish fry.

 222 E. Erie St., (414) 727-9300

-The Third Ward is the second location for this Green Bay-based restaurant, Hinterland successfully combines fine dining food, a tapas menu and beautiful casual ambiance.
+The Third Ward is the second location for this Green Bay-based restaurant.
+Hinterland successfully combines fine dining food, a tapas menu and beautiful casual ambiance.
 Looking for somewhere to cozy up with your special someone?
 Check out the back lounge with a separate bar and comfy couches.

 125 E. National Ave., (414) 389-0125

 It doesn't get much more romantic than sharing food.
 The tapas style menu at La Merenda lets you do just that, offering a long list of international tapas for you and your sweetie to split.
 Tasty wines and fruit-filled sangria rank the drinks just as good as the food.
-Don't forget to try its incredible dark chocolate or fried banana desserts.
+Don't forget to try their incredible dark chocolate or fried banana desserts.

 7610 Harwood Ave., Wauwatosa, (414) 778-3333